Russo-Turkish War (1877–1878): Historians' estimates about Muslim population losses

 20th century historians have made different guesses about the total Muslim losses during the Russo-Turkish war.
-Dennis P. Hupchick and Justin McCarthy says that 260,000 people went missing and 500,000 became refugees.
+Leslie Rogne Schumacher notes that anywhere between the tens of thousands to over 200,000 Balkan Muslims were killed.
+Mark Levene estimated the deaths at the "tens of thousands".
+Roumen Daskalov wrote that 100,000 Muslims were either killed or forced to emigrate.
+Dennis P. Hupchick, citing Justin McCarthy, says that 260,000 people went missing and 500,000 became refugees.
 Turkish historian Kemal Karpat claims that 250–300,000 people, about 17% of the former Muslim population of Bulgaria, died as a consequence of famine, disease, and massacres, and 1 to 1.5 million people were forced to migrate.
 Turkish author Nedim İpek gives the same numbers as Karpat.
-Another source claims 400,000 Turks were massacred and 1,000,000 Turks had to migrate during the war.
-The perpetrators of those massacres are also disputed, with Justin McCarthy claiming that they were carried out by Russian soldiers, Cossacks as well as Bulgarian volunteers and villagers, though there were few civilian casualties in battle. while James J. Reid claims that Circassians were significantly responsible for the refugee flow, that there were civilian casualties from battle and even that the Ottoman army was responsible for casualties among the Muslim population.
+Turkish author Salahi Ramadan Sonyel claims 400,000 Turks were massacred and 1,000,000 Turks had to migrate during the war.
+The perpetrators of those massacres are also disputed, with Justin McCarthy claiming that they were carried out by Russian soldiers, Cossacks as well as Bulgarian volunteers and villagers, though there were few civilian casualties in battle. while historian James J. Reid claims that Circassians were significantly responsible for the refugee flow, that there were civilian casualties from battle and that the Ottoman army was responsible for casualties among the Muslim population, writing that many of those casualties were "caused by Ottoman generals who either denied the basics of life to their own soldiers, or fired upon them as they retreated from battle", accusing Ottoman generals as having "significant annihilative tendencies" towards their Muslim soldiers or subjects.

 The number of Muslim refugees is estimated by R.J.
 Crampton to be 130,000.
+According to him, half of them returned after the war.
 Richard C. Frucht estimates that only half (700,000) of the prewar Muslim population remained after the war, 216,000 had died and the rest emigrated.
 Douglas Arthur Howard estimates that half the 1.5 million Muslims, for the most part Turks, in prewar Bulgaria had disappeared by 1879.
 200,000 had died, the rest became permanently refugees in Ottoman territories.

-In this connection, it is important to note that Justin McCarthy, who is the author of the estimates above and has been requoted by both Hupchik and Howard, is an Armenian genocide denialist who has been criticised severely by many of his colleagues for whitewashing Ottoman history.
+Justin McCarthy, who is the author of the larger estimates above and has been cited by both Hupchik and Howard, is an Armenian genocide denialist who has been criticised severely by many of his colleagues for whitewashing Ottoman history.
 Moreover, McCarthy is a member of, and has received grants from, the Institute of Turkish Studies.
 Throughout his career, he has been accused, among other things, of being "an apologist for the Turkish state", of having "an indefensible bias toward the Turkish official position", of selectively using sources and of always ascribing intent to non-Ottoman troops while making excuses for Ottoman ones for similar events.